jaipreetsingh01/forkify-jaipreet/README.md

 # FORKIFY - RECIPE APPLICATION

-Note: Detailed documentation to be added soon.
-(E.T 15th April 23)
+Note: 'Current netlify version does not work due to issue with parcel and fractional' ~ To be resolved